Asymptotics of multivariate sequences, part III: quadratic points: Five motivating applications

 \subsection{Friedrichs-Lewy-Szeg\"o graph polynomials}

 In the the study of a discretized time-dependent wave equation in two spatial dimensions, Friedrichs and Lewy required a nonnegativity result for the coefficients of $Q^{-1}$ where $Q(X,Y,Z) := (1-X)(1-Y) + (1-X)(1-Z) + (1-Y)(1-Z)$.
 To solve this problem, Szeg\"o~\cite{szego} showed that the coefficients of $Q^{-\beta}$ are nonnegative for all $\beta \geq 1/2$.
 Scott and Sokal~\cite{scott-sokal} later observed that $Q$ is a special case of a spanning tree polynomial of a graph.
 They proved a generalization of Szeg\"o's result to all series-parallel graphs.
 Their results are proved via the stronger property of complete monotonicity and are related to the half-plane property.
 In order to investigate whether these results might hold for the polynomials of a larger class of graphs, Scott and Sokal needed a means of checking the asymptotics of the coefficients: asymptotic nonnegativity is a necessary condition for term-by-term nonnegativity.
+We will apply Theorem~\ref{th:no plane} to obtain: \begin{thm} Fix $\beta > 1/2$ and let $\sum_\rr a_\rr \ZZ^\rr$ be a Taylor expansion for $Q^{-\beta}$.
+Then